 Japanese Prime Minister Shinzo Abe

-However, in response to Japan’s signing a security treaty with the United States in 1960, the Soviet Union revoked its liabilities on the transfer of the islands.
+However in response to Japan’s signing a security treaty with the United States in 1960, the Soviet Union revoked its liabilities concerning the transfer of the islands.
 The Soviet government said back then that the islands would be handed over to Japan only when all foreign forces were withdrawn from its territory.

 Article Sourced via TASS